-BA (HONS) DESIGN FOR PUBLISHING REQUIREMENTS FOR PROGRESSION ON THE COURSE
+REQUIREMENTS FOR PROGRESSION ON THE COURSE

-The general requirements for progression are as follows: Progression from Year 1 to Year 2 (Honours degree): you must pass all Year 1 units and be awarded 120 credits (FHEQ Level 4)
+The general requirements for progression are as follows:

+Progression from Year 1 to Year 2 (Honours degree):

+you must pass all Year 1 units and be awarded 120 credits (Level 4 of the Sector Recognised Standards)

-Progression from Year 2 to Year 3: (Honours degree): you must pass all Year 2 units and be awarded 120 credits (FHEQ Level 5)
+Progression from Year 2 to Year 3: (Honours degree):

+you must pass all Year 2 units and be awarded 120 credits (Level 5 of the Sector Recognised Standards)

 If you do not pass a unit at first attempt you will normally be offered at least one further attempt to pass the unit through resubmission.
 If you do not pass the unit after a resubmission attempt you will not be allowed to progress to the next stage of study and may have your course terminated.
-See the University's Student Regulations and Procedures Student Regulations and Procedures 2023-24 (norwichuni.ac.uk).
+See the University's Student Regulations and Procedures Student Regulations and Procedures 2024-25 (norwichuni.ac.uk).